Coupled Recurrent Models for Polyphonic Music Composition: Acknowledgements

-We thank Lydia Hamessley and Sreeram Kannan for helpful discussions.
-John Thickstun acknowledges funding from NSF award DGE-1256082.
-Zaid Harchaoui acknowledges funding from the CIFAR program ``Learning in Machines and Brains.''
-Sham Kakade acknowledges funding from the Washington Research Foundation for innovation in Data-intensive Discovery.
-Sham Kakade and Zaid Harchaoui acknowledge funding from NSF award CCF-1740551.
+We thank Lydia Hamessley and Sreeram Kannan for sharing valuable insights.
+This work was supported by NSF Grants DGE-1256082, CCF-1740551, the Washington Research Foundation for innovation in Data-intensive Discovery, and the CIFAR program ``Learning in Machines and Brains.''
 We also thank NVIDIA for their donation of a GPU.